Kitware/CMake/Help/variable/include/LINK_GROUP_PREDEFINED_FEATURES.rst

   This feature is available when using toolchains that target Linux, BSD, and SunOS.
 It can also be used when targeting Windows platforms if the GNU toolchain is used.

+  .. versionadded:: 4.4
+    ``RESCAN`` is additionally available when using toolchains targeting Haiku.